 - Pillow case

 - Small, packable camp towel (hot shower available) – see here

 Optional Items (if space and weight permits – see picture here)

 - Light weight puffy jacket for in camp in the evenings (fleeces are provided)

-- Hat/toque for in camp in the evenings (depending on the time of year visiting)
+- Hat/toque, tights for in camp in the evenings (depending on the time of year visiting)

 - Phone or camera for photos

-- Personal sunscreen and/or bug spray if feel necessary
+- Travel sized personal sunscreen and/or bug spray if feel necessary

 Customize Your Trip